Low sperm count means that the fluid (semen) you ejaculate during an orgasm contains fewer sperm than normal.

 - Antibodies that attack sperm.
 Anti-sperm antibodies are immune system cells that mistakenly identify sperm as harmful invaders and attempt to destroy them.

 - Tumors.
 Cancers and nonmalignant tumors can affect the male reproductive organs directly, through the glands that release hormones related to reproduction, such as the pituitary gland, or through unknown causes.
-Surgery, radiation or chemotherapy to treat tumors can also affect male fertility.
+Surgery, radiation or chemotherapy to treat tumors also can affect male fertility.

 - Undescended testicles.
 During fetal development one or both testicles sometimes fail to descend from the abdomen into the sac that normally contains the testicles (scrotum).
 Decreased fertility is more likely in men with this condition.